quanghoang72/ESPP/README.md

 # Time-Of-Flight project
 This project is inspired base on Time-of-Flight (ToF) sensors and during Embedded System Programming Project course.
 It counts the number of people who enters or exits a "room" with slave node.
 A 16x2 LCD displays the received information on master node.
 Moreover, the light will automatically be turned on or off depends on the number inside the room.
-This project aims to learn using RTOS (uC-III) on MCU and Scrum framework.
+This project aims to learn applying RTOS (uC-III) on MCU and Scrum framework.
 ## Table of Contents
 <!-- TOC -->
 - [Hardware](#hardware)